chrisjsewell/ipypublish/README.md

 A better solution, recently offered, is to save a [html snippet](http://ipywidgets.readthedocs.io/en/latest/embedding.html#embeddable-html-snippet) of the current widget state to file.
-This file can be re-embedded into the notebook, at the conversion stage, using the `embed_html` tag, the treating it as any other output in the notebook.
+This file can be re-embedded into the notebook, at the conversion stage, using the `embed_html` tag, then treating it as any other output in the notebook.

 ```json
 {